 If fines and/or court costs are imposed, you may request that you be permitted to delay your payment.
 If you do not pay on time, the Court will certify your failure to pay to the Bureau of Motor Vehicles, and your driving privileges will be suspended.

 If you cannot appear for your trial and you want a continuance (postponement), you must request that continuance at least five (5) days before trial.
 You do not need to have a lawyer to get a continuance.
 You need to have a good reason for your continuance.
 That good reason must be stated in a written continuance request.
-That written continuance request must be delivered to the Court in person, by mail, or by fax so that the Court receives is at least five (5) days before the scheduled trial date.
-Generally speaking, the Court will only allow one continuance to the person charged, and one to the Prosecutor or City Attorney.
+That written continuance request must be delivered to the Court in person or by mail so that the Court receives it at least five (5) days before the scheduled trial date.

 If you do not appear at your trial, the Judge is permitted by law to enter a default judgment against you and impose fines and/or court costs, which you will be required to pay.
 The Court will certify the default judgment and failure to appear to the Bureau of Motor Vehicles and your driving privileges will be suspended.